giannistek1/rpd-player/README.md

 ## Context
 RPD stands for Random Play Dance. <br/>
-These are socia, international, dance events where a group of people stand around in a rectangle and dance in the rectangle when they hear a song they know the dance of. <br/>
+An RPD is a social, international, dance event where people stand around a marked area (usually a large rectangle), where they should dance when they know the dance of the song that is playing. <br/>
-This is paired with a short countdown between each song so people have enough time to leave the area (so it is empty again) and prepare for the next song to dance to.
-Otherwise it would be very chaotic. <br/>
+A short countdown is played between each song so people have enough time to leave the area (so it is empty again) and prepare for the next song to dance to.
+Otherwise the transition would be very chaotic. <br/>

+### More in-depth context
-Tyically in South Korea they last an hour. <br/>
+Tyically in South Korea they last an hour <br/>
-However in other countries they may be scheduled from 12:00-18:00 with several breaks and several different playlists of each 1-2 hours.
+However in other countries they may be for the whole afternoon from 12:00-18:00 with several short breaks and several different playlists of each 1-2 hours with different twists, other dancing minigames and/or different dancecrews covering mashups or full songs.

 ## Supported platforms and scope
 - Android, iOS (Todo), Windows